xima-media/xm_tools/README.md

-# XmTools
+# xm_tools
-A framework for Typo3 extensions.
+A framework for TYPO3 extensions.

-XmTools is an extension for the Typo3 CMS that can facilitate common use cases for your custom extensions.
+xm_tools is an extension for the TYPO3 CMS that can facilitate common use cases for your custom extensions.

 ## Requirements

 * PHP 5.3 is supported, PHP 5.4 suggested
-* Typo3 CMS 6.2.*
+* TYPO3 CMS 6.2.*

 ## Installation